wmoldham/paprpkgr/README.md

 1. Edit `README.Rmd` and `DESCRIPTION` files with basic information about your project.
-2. Original data goes into the `inst/extdata` folder.
+2. Original data goes into the `data-raw` folder.
 3. Analyze the raw data and generate cleaned data for analysis using Rmarkdown files in `inst/analysis/`.
 Figures from these analyses should be saved in `inst/analysis/figures/`.